Make-School-Courses/WEB-1.0-Web-Foundations/lessons/lesson-09.md

 <!-- > -->

-## Handling the JSON response
+### Handling the JSON response

-In this step, you'll use the data returned from Giphy to display images in the browser.
+In this step, you'll use the data returned from Tenor to display images in the browser.

 <!-- > -->

 Write the `handleData()` function.
-This function takes a parameter that is JSON data loaded from the Giphy server.
+This function takes a parameter that is JSON data loaded from the Tenor server.
 As a first step log it to the console and test your work.

 ```JS
 function handleData(json) {